jpremmel/vacation/README.md

 ## Setup/Installation Requirements

-You can view this project at https://jpremmel.github.io/vacation/.
+_This project can be viewed at https://jpremmel.github.io/vacation/._

 ### License